stanleymok/clinic-system/README.md

 # clinic-system
-For more info on entity relations, please refer to DEV-GUIDE.md
+For more info on entity relations and setup, please refer to DEV-GUIDE.md